Privacy

 Privacy and information handling

 Proof Harbour is built with a privacy-first approach.
-This page gives the current public position on how information is handled in the UK.
+This page explains the current public position on how information is handled when someone contacts Proof Harbour through the website or by email.

 Who this applies to